Zulmir Bečević

 When Bečević came to Sweden as a 10-year-old with his family, they moved to Falkenberg where Bečević grew up and went to school.
 He has a Master's degree in political science from Växjö University, and a PhD in child studies from Linköping University.
-He is a senior lecturer at the Department of Social Work at Gothenburg University.
+He is a senior lecturer at the Department of Social Work at University of Gothenburg.